 Neon Tetras require high-quality flake food supplemented by live or frozen foods, freeze-dried food, and frozen bloodworms.

-In a home aquarium, tetras will eat mainly plant matter from plants in their environment as well as occasional live or frozen invertebrates.
+In a home aquarium, tetras will eat mainly plant matter as well as occasional live or frozen invertebrates.

-If your tetra doesn’t seem interested in any of the foods you are offering, try feeding it live or frozen food that is similar in shape and size to their favorite type of flake.
+If your tetra doesn’t seem interested in any of the foods you are offering, try feeding it live or frozen food similar in shape and size to its favorite flake type.

-What Do Neon Tetra Eat In A Community Aquarium?
+What Does Neon Tetra Eat In A Community Aquarium?

-What Do Neon Tetra Eat In A Retail Aquarium?
+What Does Neon Tetra Eat In A Retail Aquarium?

 What Kinds of Food Should You Feed Your Neon Tetra Fish?

-Your neon tetras will happily eat algae, and you can even buy or make algae wafers yourself.
+Your neon tetras will happily eat algae; you can even buy or make algae wafers yourself.

 It’s important to feed vegetables like cucumbers, zucchini squash, green beans, spinach leaves, or even peas at least once a week because neon tetra needs both proteins and carbs for healthy growth!